 - Fair value gains due to decrease in GPC Fair Value Adjustment: As described in Notes 1 and 15 to the financial statements, the Grant Payment Condition (the "GPC") allows the Grantors to reduce their payments to IFFIm in the event that an IFFIm-eligible country falls into protracted arrears on its obligations to the International Monetary Fund (the "IMF").
 Therefore, when calculating the fair values of donor pledges, the expected future cash inflows from Grantors are reduced by an estimated percentage due to the GPC (the "GPC Fair Value Adjustment").
-The GPC Fair Value Adjustment is calculated using a probabilistic model, which estimates the likelihood and duration that any implementing country might fall into arrears with the IMF over the life of the Grantor pledges, During 2013, the GPC Fair Value Adjustment decreased from 15.6% to 14.9%.
-This 0.7% decrease in the GPC Fair Value Adjustment translated to a fair value gain on pledges of US\$ 68 million.
+The GPC Fair Value Adjustment is calculated using a probabilistic model, which estimates the likelihood and duration that any implementing country might fall into arrears with the IMF over the life of the Grantor pledges.
+During 2014, the GPC Fair Value Adjustment decreased from 14.9% to 14.5%.
+This 0.4% decrease in the GPC Fair Value Adjustment translated to a fair value gain on pledges of US\$ 56 million.
 Pledge swap contracts are written at the actual GPC level at the time that each contribution is assigned to IFFIm and, therefore, the GPC Fair Value Adjustment does not impact the valuation of pledge swaps.
-The actual GPC level as of 31 December 2013 was 2.5%. - Interest rate fair value (losses) gains: As described in Note 15, both pledges and pledge swaps are valued using the discounted cash flow method.
-Due to higher interest rates in 2013, higher discount factors were applied to both pledges and pledge swaps in 2013, which resulted in fair value losses on pledges and fair value gains on pledge swaps.
-However, the gains on pledge swaps were US\$ 100 million higher than the losses on pledges.
-This was due to the following: (1) as discussed above, the expected future cash inflows from pledges were reduced by the 14.9% GPC Fair Value Adjustment while expected future cash flows on pledge swaps were reduced by only 2.5%, and (2) pledges were discounted to their present value using Grantor-specific interest rates while pledge swaps were discounted using a swap yield curve. - Foreign currency fair value gains (losses): The majority of IFFIm's pledges are denominated in euros and British pounds.
-The United States dollar weakened against both the euro and the British pound during 2013, which resulted in significant fair value gains on pledges denominated in these currencies.
+The actual GPC level remained flat at 2.5% as of 31 December 2013 and 31 December 2014. - Interest rate fair value (losses) gains: As described in Note 15, both pledges and pledge swaps are valued using the discounted cash flow method.
+Due to lower interest rates in 2014, lower discount factors were applied to both pledges and pledge swaps in 2014, which resulted in fair value gains on pledges and fair value losses on pledge swaps.
+However, the gains on pledges were US\$ 40 million higher than the losses on pledge swaps.
+This was due to the following: (1) the gains on pledges were calculated on a base that was higher in 2014 because, as discussed above, the expected future cash inflows from pledges were reduced by a relatively lower GPC Fair Value Adjustment in 2014.
+On the other hand, there was no gains (losses) on pledge swaps due to the GPC as cash flows on pledge swaps are reduced by the actual GPC level, which remained flat at 2.5% in 2014, and (2) pledges were discounted to their present value using Grantor-specific interest rates while pledge swaps were discounted using a swap yield curve. - Foreign currency fair value gains (losses): The majority of IFFIm's pledges are denominated in euros and British pounds.
+The United States dollar strengthened against both the euro and the British pound during 2014, which resulted in significant fair value losses on pledges denominated in these currencies.
 In addition, IFFIm has smaller foreign currency pledges denominated in Australian dollars, Norwegian krones and Swedish kronas.
-IFFIm recorded small fair value gains due to the United States dollar weakening against the Swedish krona and small losses due to the United States dollar strengthening against the Australian dollar and Norwegian krone.
-The net effect of all the aforementioned was a gain on pledges of US\$ 62 million due to foreign currency movements.
-The US\$ 62 million foreign currency gain on pledges was offset by a US\$ 76 million foreign currency loss on pledge swaps.
-The US\$ 14 million net loss is due to the fact that foreign currency adjustments on pledges were calculated on a base that was reduced by the 14.9% GPC Fair Value Adjustment while the base for pledge swaps was only reduced by 2.5%.
+IFFIm recorded small fair value losses due to the United States dollar strengthening against these currencies during 2014.
+The total effect of all the aforementioned was a loss on pledges of US\$ 323 million due to foreign currency movements.
+The US\$ 323 million foreign currency loss on pledges was more than offset by a US\$ 349 million foreign currency gain on pledge swaps, which was a result of a net debit valuation adjustment of US\$ 29 million.
+This net debit valuation adjustment was included in the valuation of IFFIm's swaps to account for IFFIm's own credit risk.